Hitting the news!

 “We’ve grown organically throughout the last six years and we wanted to remain in control of our expansion in order to maintain the quality of our products.”

 Sandra Campbell, of Business Gateway, said: “We identified that Wonky Woolies needed help around strategy and marketing that would allow the business to work to a defined and detailed plan.

 “At the same time, Alison and Graham were undertaking a redesign of the company website, so it was the perfect time to access our DigitalBoost support and focus on getting a digital marketing plan also in place.”

 What’s next for Wonky Woolies?

 Well, this year we’ve created a brand new range of knitwear!
 We’re excited for you to see our full collection of bobble hats, beanie hats, scarves and headbands.
 Click on this link to go straight to the shop.
 We’d love to know what you think and we welcome all feedback.
-As a very small team it is integral to know your thoughts so we can continue to make the best products.
-If you’d like to leave us a review you can do on the website or our Facebook page 🙂
+As a small team its integral to know your thoughts so we can continue to make the best products.
+If you’d like to leave us a review please do on our website or our Facebook page.